 Distance from Eye: 3.6 miles • Journey time by car: 6 minutes • Public transport: Number 36 bus

-Crowland is the small town to the north of Eye known for its ruined medieval abbey and its 14th century bridge.
+Crowland is the small town to the north of Eye known for its ruined medieval abbey and its 14th-century bridge.
 The town had its own secondary school until it was closed in 2014 when students were moved to University Academy in Holbeach.
-Being few miles from Peterborough and Spalding the village has retained many smaller businesses including a bakery and a butchers.
+Being few miles from Peterborough and Spalding the village has retained many smaller businesses including a bakery and a butcher.
 The Lincolnshire/Cambridgeshire border lies just to the south of the town.

 Crowand Croyland Abbey

 The Grade I listed abbey dates to the eighth century when the foundation stone for the first abbey was laid.
-The abbey has since been destroyed and re-built on more than one occasion.
-While the nave of the abbey church and two side aisles were left standing to serve as the parish church for Crowland, sadly only the north aisle now remains.
+The abbey has since been destroyed and rebuilt on more than one occasion.
+While the naive of the abbey church and two side aisles were left standing to serve as the parish church for Crowland, sadly only the north aisle now remains.

 The Abbey is open daily 8.30am until 4.00pm (3.00pm between November and March), apart from times when worship takes place.